openebs-archive/openebs-docs/docs/installation.md

 ## Example configuration- Pod resource requests

 All openebs components should have resource requests set against each of its pod containers.
 This should be added in the openebs operator YAML file before applying it.
-This setting is useful in cases where user has to specify minimum requests like ephemeral storage etc. to avoid erroneous eviction by K8s.
+This setting is useful in cases where user has to specify minimum requests like ephemeral storage etc, to avoid erroneous eviction by K8s.

 <h3><a class="anchor" aria-hidden="true" id="AuxResourceRequests"></a>AuxResourceRequests</h3>